Spartan-CSharp/HotelManagementApp/README.md

 ### Project Creation

 The homework from Lesson 26, Project Creation, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create an ASP.NET Core Razor Pages web application in our current solution.

+### Room Search Page

+The homework from Lesson 27, Room Search Page, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to create a page that will allow the user to search for and see the available room types.
+Wire it up to the class library.